 It is important when purchasing essential oils to make sure you are purchasing 100% pure essential oil and not fragrances or essences.
 While fragrances and essences tend to smell like pure essential oils, they have been chemically altered to be used for other purposes commercially versus those that are more natural and not as commercialized.

+Even though essential oils are classified as cosmetic scenting agents, they are used widely for aroma therapeutic purposes due to their natural chemistry.
 When using essential oils, it is important to note that they are a very concentrated form of the plant, tree, or flower that they are created from.
 Many oils can be irritating if direct contact with the skin is made.
 Additionally, there are essential oils that are not safe in general for personal use.
-When selecting your oils, be sure to do the research as you do not want to purchase an oil that you will not be able to use.
-Several common and considered safe “any purpose” essential oils include: lavender, geranium, eucalyptus, frankincense, cedarwood, sandalwood, and a few others.
-There are others that are considered safe, although their uses are specific in order to be used safely.

 There are many different ways and recipes available to use your essential oils in that will aid you in your home, beauty, kids, health, spiritual, etc. As you can see the uses are almost endless and the recipes are readily available if you are open to experimenting.
 I hope this post has sparked your interest in essential oils more and given you some useful information as well.